abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 >
 >**In Factory Method, the abstract creator has a factoryMethod, which each of the concrete creator would override in its own way.**

-## ABSTRACT FACTORY - THE MAGIC SWORD YOU ALREADY HOLD IN YOUR HAND WITHOUT EVEN REALIZING IT!
+## ABSTRACT FACTORY - THE MAGIC SWORD YOU ALREADY HOLD IN YOUR HANDs WITHOUT EVEN REALIZING IT!

 Here’s the magical mantra -